 top of page

-High-Performance Cryogenic
+High-Performance Cryogenic Orbit Transfer Spacecraft (OTS)

 Key Benefits

-• Powered by a high-performance full-flow staged combustion engine.
+• Powered by a high-performance full-flow staged combustion engine

-• Throttleable from 30% to 100% thrust.
+• Throttleable thrust from 30% to 100%

-• Autogenous pressurization with unlimited zero-g restarts.
+• Autogenous pressurization with unlimited zero-g restarts

-• Access to all cislunar orbits.
+• Access to all Earth, Lunar and cislunar orbits

 Applications